Australia–China relations: Morrison government: 2018–2022

 In November 2019, the Australian news network Nine Network aired a report on alleged efforts by China to infiltrate the Parliament of Australia by recruiting car dealer Bo "Nick" Zhao to run in a constituency during an election, in what was called the 2019 Australian Parliament infiltration plot.
-Zhao was later found dead in a Melbourne hotel room with the cause of death undetermined.
+Zhao was later found dead in a Melbourne hotel room with the cause of death initially undetermined.
 Prime Minister Scott Morrison said the incident was "deeply disturbing and troubling" and that "Australia is not naive to the threats that it faces" before cautioning "anyone leaping to any conclusions about these matters".
 Chinese foreign ministry spokesman Geng Shuang rejected the alleged plot and said that some Australian politicians, institutions and media outlets "reached a state of hysteria and extreme nervousness".
+In September 2020, a Victorian coroner ruled that Zhao's death was not suspicious, finding that he had died by suicide while experiencing financial difficulties ahead of sentencing for fraud offences.

+In 2019, the espionage claims made by Wang Liqiang, attracted significant attention in Australia and internationally.
+Wang sought asylum in Australia after claiming to have knowledge of China's covert operations in Australia.
+The case was widely covered in Australian media, including a 60 Minutes documentary, and discussed in political debate, with Labor leader Anthony Albanese stating on November 23, 2019, that Wang potentially had a "legitimate claim" for protection visa, and Liberal MP Andrew Hastie advocating for his asylum, describing him as a "friend of democracy".
+According to The Sydney Morning Herald and The Age, Wang provided a sworn statement to the Australian Security Intelligence Organisation (ASIO) regarding alleged Chinese covert activities, and was held at an undisclosed location in Sydney.
+On 26 November 2019, the Australian Financial Review reported that ASIO and the Department of Home Affairs intended to take Wang's allegations seriously while also "separating fact from fiction".
+The Chinese Embassy in Australia dismissed Wang's claims and described him as a "fraud".